syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 ## Animation easing

-The `SfExpander` allows you to customize the rate of change of parameter over time or animation style by using the `AnimationEasing` property.
+The `SfExpander` allows you to customize the rate of change of parameters over time or animation style by using the `AnimationEasing` property.
 By default, the animation easing is `Linear`.

 {% tabs %}
 {% highlight xaml %}